All Episodes

 I don't want to rehash all that.

-They want to expand the welfare state, they want more entitlements, they want more people who need entitlements.
+They want more people who need entitlements.

-They uh they love to redistribute wealth, uh, and they want the government to grow, become even more powerful over more and more dependent people.
+And they want the government to grow, become even more powerful over more and more dependent people.

 Republicans, on the other hand, are acting out of fear.

-And the fear that the Republicans have is of losing these particular votes and voters, these potential future voters, the newly arriving uh Mexicans, Hispanics, Latinos, whatever.
+And the fear that the Republicans have is of losing these particular votes and voters, these potential future voters, the newly arriving Mexicans, Hispanics, Latinos, whatever.

 We have nothing against those people here, by the way.

-I just want to tell you something, something I've learned.
+I just want to tell you something.

 And that's what the Republicans are doing here.